macalinao/preston/README.md

 ```

 ## The Query Pipeline
-Restifier was designed to be very flexible so it could be used as a backend for any app.
+Preston was designed to be very flexible so it could be used as a backend for any app.
 Thus, queries go through a series of steps before being transformed into what is sent to the client.

 ```
 Modifiers --> Parameters --> Filters --> Population --> Execution --> Transformers